Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 **Example**

-Here are examples in Objective C and Swift:
+Here are examples in Objective-C and Swift:

 **Swift**